TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 Once again, I spent the week after re:Invent gorging on [YouTube videos](https://reinvent.awsevents.com/on-demand/) at 1.5x speed.
 I'm using the same approach as [last year]({% link _posts/2024-12-20-aws-reinvent-2024.md %}) to find more nuggets of gold and less corporate filler.
 That is, get a list of new announcements from the keynotes, then look for technical sessions on the interesting stuff.
 Finally, look for technical presentations from speakers I know are good.

 Unlike last year, there's no keynote highlights video, so I'll need to skip through the customer segments and AI hype myself.
-It looks like there's so much AI slop that lots of interesting stuff was announced in the week *before* re:Invent.
+It looks like there's so much AI slop that lots of interesting stuff had to be announced in the week *before* re:Invent.

 # Keynotes